Centre Park

-Centre Park is a stadium located in Mangere, Auckland, New Zealand.
+Centre Park is a stadium located in Māngere, Auckland, New Zealand.
 The stadium hosted the 2011 OFC U-20 Championship.
 It is the home of Northern League side Manukau United.

+In September 2022, Centre Park were shortlisted by FIFA to be a team base camp for the 2023 FIFA Women's World Cup.
+On 21 March 2023, it was announced Portugal would use Centre Park as their training ground during the world cup.

 International matches

 Centre Park hosted an international women's friendly football game in 2012 between New Zealand and China.
+Portugal also played Norway in an unofficial friendly in the buildup to the 2023 FIFA Women's World Cup.